chriskrycho/v4.chriskrycho.com/2015/reflection-demands.txt

 Title: Reflection demands
-Description: Reflection demands / of its practitioners, like poetry / like painting, toil, dance, or ev’ry art…
+Summary: Reflection demands / of its practitioners, like poetry / like painting, toil, dance, or ev’ry art…
 Author: Chris Krycho
 Date: 2015-03-28 07:40
 Tags: poetry